 - Majestic Pure Therapeutic Grade Peppermint Oil

 While the peppermint soaked cotton balls work best to tuck in small areas, some folks prefer using a spray bottle.
-The spray is much more convenient for larger spaces such as along baseboards or in an area that is hard to reach.
-To make your own peppermint oil spray, use the following recipe.
+The spray is much more convenient for larger spaces such as along baseboards, in car engines, for outdoor use, or in an area that is hard to reach.

 Growing Peppermint to Repel Mice